Havanero/SedolCheckerTesterCandidateVersion/README.md

 Just download the SedolCheckerTesterCandidateVersion.zip and extract it to C:\

-You should now have something like this:
+You should not have something like this:

 C:\SedolCheckerTesterCandidateVersion